awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

 Your VPC's subnets must reside in different Availability Zones in the Region where you're launching WorkSpaces\.
 Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones\.
 By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location\.
 Each subnet must reside entirely within one Availability Zone and cannot span zones\.

 **Note**
-Amazon WorkSpaces is available in a subset of the Availability Zones in each supported Region\.
-To determine which Availability Zones you can use for the subnets of the VPC that you're using for WorkSpaces, see [Availability Zones for Amazon WorkSpaces](azs-workspaces.md)\.
+Amazon Workspaces is available in a subset of the Availability Zones in each supported Region\.
+To determine which Availability Zones you can use for the subnets of the VPC that you're using for WorkSpaces, see [Availability Zones for Amazon Workspaces](azs-workspaces.md)\.

 ## Configure a VPC with Private Subnets and a NAT Gateway<a name="configure-vpc-nat-gateway"></a>